How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 The Importance of Load-Bearing Wall Identification in Renovation Projects

-• Even minor modifications can have serious repercussions if they involve a load-bearing wall.
+• Even small changes can have big consequences if they involve a load-bearing wall.

 Ensuring Structural Integrity and Safety